g8kmh/RP2040_OOK48_LCD/README.md

 IO Pin 7 is connected to to gate of an N channel Mosfet.
 The drain of this Mosfet is connected to the Key input of the radio.

 The firmware requires the connection of a GPS module.
 This is used to accurately set the time and to generate the 1 Pulse per second signal used to synchromise the satrt of each character.
 Any GPS module with a 3V3 output and a 1PPS output can be used.
 It needs to output NMEA data at 9600 Baud or 38400 Baud.
-One of the low cost NEO6M modules was used for development.
+One of the G10A-F30 modules was used for development.
 GPS data to the HMI module is connected to IO pin 5.
 GPS data from the HMI module is connected to IO pin 4.
 1 PPS pulse from the GPS module is conneced to IO pin 3.